-In fiction, the USA sometimes gets split up into several successor states, while at other times it might get invaded by one or more other powers.
+In fiction, the USA sometimes gets split up into several successor states, whereas at other times it might get invaded by one or more other powers.
 And sometimes, it even falls from power.
-This trope, however, reverses the common factor between the aforementioned two cases (that is, the USA being "weakened"), and instead makes it more... empowered.
+This trope, however, reverses the common factor between the aforementioned three cases (that is, the USA being "weakened"), and instead makes it more... empowered.
 That is, the USA gains more territory (and more often than not turns those acquisitions into new states).

 The trope has four distinct flavors:

 - The standard Expanded States of America has the USA be more aggressive, and use its military might (or subtle politics/diplomacy, whichever works) to annex at least parts of one or more bordering countries on the North American continent — meaning Canada, Mexico, Central America, and/or a Caribbean island nation — as additional states, if not take over said countries outright; more extreme examples of this kind have the US evolve into what is essentially United States of North America (depending on one's definition of "North America").

 - The more "subdued" brother, 50+ States of America, has one or more of the handful of Real Life non-state subdivisions of the USA (e.g. Puerto Rico) be turned into a full-fledged state, or one or more states being re-partitioned into a different combinationnote .